alx90/Multiprotocol/Readme.md

 	1. Send out packet to receiver;
 	2. Wait for response from the receiver;
 	3. Read response data if any answer has been received.
+- __DSMX protocol:__ In the DSMX protocol the transmitter and receiver both use the transmitter radio chip ID,which is send during the binding process, for generating 23 channels.
+Each time the transmitter transmits a packet or the receiver receives a packet they will hop to the next channel.
+TODO continue from here....

 ### General
 - Arduino Sketch: